topolvm/enhancements/keps/sig-storage/0000-storage-capacity-scoring-of-nodes-for-dynamic-provisioning/README.md

 extending the production code to implement this enhancement.
 -->

-The following unit tests are planned.
+The following unit tests are planned:

-- Is the scoring of nodes for Dynamic Provisioning appropriate to free space?
+- Are the scores assigned to nodes for dynamic provisioning appropriate for the amount of free space?
-- Are the free space score of nodes for Dynamic Provisioning and the Static Bindings score both functional?
+- Are the amount of free space score of nodes for dynamic provisioning and the Static Bindings score both functional?

 ##### Integration tests